fab5code/guirecognizer/docs/example/otteretto.rst

 Try to select the top left of where a colored block is and could be.

 .. figure:: /_static/examples/otteretto/getCoordinates1.webp
-   :alt: Setting the borders instructions: click on borders button.
+   :alt: Click on the button to make the action selection.
    :width: 50%
    :align: center

    Click on the button to make the action selection.

 .. figure:: /_static/examples/otteretto/getCoordinates2.webp
-   :alt: Setting the borders instructions: select the screen portion.
+   :alt: Select the point at the top left of the grid.
    :width: 50%
    :align: center